 3. They are a quick & easy food topping.
 Add to casseroles for a crunchy topping or use in place of breading for fish or tofu.

 4. Chia can be a nutrient-rich substitute!
 To use it in place of eggs: Take 3 tablespoons of water and 1 tablespoon of chia seeds.
 Whisk together and let sit for 10 minutes until thick.
 To use it in place of guar gum or xanthan gum, just use the same amount of chia mixed with twice that quantity of boiling water.
+Learn all about the top cooking thickeners in this post.

 5. "Chia absorbs up to 12 times its own weight and expands to curb your appetite, so adding just an ounce or so of chia seeds to your diet can reduce caloric intake and help lower the energy density (or calories) of foods, plus double the amount of fiber you receive." - Source